A comprehensive analysis of Looker, its strengths and weaknesses.

-Once the views and explores have been defined in LookML, a user can now start doing self-service data exploration in Looker Explore.
+Once the views and explores have been defined in LookML, a user can now start doing self-service exploration in Looker Explore.
 You do this by selecting the fields you are interested in from the left side bar and then clicking on the Run button.
 Pivoting is easy but not very intuitive as you need to click on the Pivot button for the fields you want to pivot, instead of dragging the fields into column/row boxes like in Excel.

 Play around with Looker's data exploration feature for a while and you'll start to realize you are actually operating a SQL query builder under the hood.
 Looker uses your input and combines it with the underlying views/explores set-up beforehand to generate and execute the final SQL query, to get the data back to you.

-One of the first things you'll notice when doing data visualizations with Looker is that you need to manually click on the "Run" button every time you change something.
+One of the first things you'll notice when doing data visualization with Looker is that you need to manually click on the "Run" button every time you change something.
 This is a result of the way Looker works: generating a new SQL query anytime you change the data visualization configuration.
 It is logical but pretty annoying when you are familiar with other BI tools that provide instant feedback without having to rerun a query.

 In terms of visualizations, Looker's offering is passable but can't match the likes of Tableau or even PowerBI or QlikView.
 It supports about 15 different types of charts with standard customization such as color palette, series types (line, area, scatter, etc.) and other usual suspects.